Estimated reading time: 5 minutes

-Helping people is important to you, and medicine is something that has always been one of your biggest interests.
+Helping people is important to you, and medicine has always been one of your biggest interests.

 But now that it’s time to choose your path, you’ve realized you don’t want to attend school for years to obtain a degree.
-Luckily, there are several options for you that don’t require a long commitment to school.
+Luckily, several options for you don’t require a long commitment to the school.

-Let’s take a look at medical programs that only require a certificate, so you can get started in your career right away.
+Let’s take a look at medical programs that only require a certificate so that you can get started in your career right away.

 Types of Medical Programs

-Certificate programs are acquired in a shorter amount of time and are much less expensive than paying for a college degree.
+Certificate programs are acquired in a shorter time and are much less expensive than paying for a college degree.

 Getting a certificate will allow you to get a jump start on your career much sooner than if you were to go to college.

 In this blog, we’ll discuss 4 different medical programs that require only a certificate.

 One of the most popular medical programs is to receive a certificate as a medical assistant.

 Medical assistants help out in clinical settings with both administrative and clinical work.

 They may be specifically trained for something, such as clinical procedures, but all medical assistants will have similar duties, depending on the size of the office they work in.

-Many medical assistants will help the doctors perform minor surgical procedures and do other treatments on patients, while some will spend more time on administrative work such as billing and insurance.
+Many medical assistants will help the doctors perform minor surgical procedures and do other treatments on patients.
+At the same time, some will spend more time on administrative work such as billing and insurance.

 A typical day for a medical assistant will vary depending on the office.

 Generally, medical assistants will be preparing the patients before the doctor enters the room.

-They will be in charge of greeting patients, seating them, taking their blood pressure, and updating their chart with new information on their health status.
+They will be in charge of greeting patients, seating them, taking their blood pressure, and updating their charts with new information on their health status.

 Medical assistants may also be responsible for ordering supplies needed for the office, assisting the doctor with processing prescriptions for patients, making appointments, and documenting medical records.

 If becoming a medical assistant sounds appealing to you, you’ll need to look into medical programs to enroll in.